-The rules on state aid also govern what proportion of the costs we can finance.
+The state aid rules also govern how much of the costs we can finance.
 This is determined individually for each organization.
-We therefore distinguish how much funding the project can receive, and how much each participating participant can receive.
+We therefore differentiate between how much funding the project can receive, and how much each participant can receive.

 A project can receive a maximum of 50 percent in funding and must therefore be co-financed with at least the same amount as the grant.
 Co-financing must come from participating companies.
-Exceptions to this can be made in the event that collaboration takes place only between SMEs and universities or research institutes.
-Then the total contribution can amount to more than 50 percent, depending on which basis for support applies.
+Exceptions to this can be made in cases where cooperation takes place only between SMEs and higher education institutions or research institutes.
+In this case, the total grant can amount to more than 50 percent depending on the basis for support that applies.

 The call's budget includes approximately SEK 35 million.